StarChart-Labs/flare-publishing-plugins/README.md

 Introduces standard behavior for Maven Publications where compile configuration dependencies are assigned the compile scope in generate POM files

 See the [usage documentation](./doc/pom-scope-correction.md) for information and requirements for applying the plug-in

+### org.starchartlabs.flare.source-jars

+Introduces standard behavior for generating "sources" and "javadoc" jars

+See the [usage documentation](./doc/source-jars.md) for information and requirements for applying the plug-in